-Food forests are the complete opposite of our modern agricultural model.
+Food forests are the complete opposite of our industrial agricultural model.
 Instead of large-scale monocrops covered in harmful pesticides, food forests are diverse ecosystems, mimicking natural forests.
 The different layers of a food forest, ranging from tall fruit and nut trees to fruit bearing shrubs and bushes, vines, roots and other ground-hugging plants, offer a variety of fresh, local, organic produce.

 If we take a moment to observe nature we realize that a woodland doesn’t require artificial interventions to remain flourishing. – Picasso Food Forest